Every baseball broadcaster should invest in a stopwatch.

 You should get an accurate feel for the pitcher’s range within the first two innings.
 Just observe the times during the pitcher’s first five to seven pitches out of the stretch.
 You can say something like, “he’s been clocked as high as 1.5 seconds tonight” or “he’s ranged between 1.29 and 1.33 seconds.”
 Hit “start” as soon as the pitcher begins his motion, and hit “stop” when the ball reaches the catcher’s glove.

-The most interesting thing I’ve noticed since using a stopwatch in the booth is that the vast majority of pitchers fall in line with the “1.3” category.
+The most interesting thing I’ve noticed since using a stopwatch in the booth is that the vast majority of pitchers fall in line with the “1.3” standard.
 So when you do catch an outlier in either direction, it really does serve as a good indication as to how much running you can expect that night.

 Make sure to invest in a quality stopwatch.
-I had a flimsy stopwatch for most of 2015 where the start/stop trigger would misfire, essentially defeating the purpose.
+I had a flimsy stopwatch for most of 2015 where the start/stop trigger would occasionally misfire, essentially defeating the stopwatch’s purpose.
 Don’t try to use your smartphone either.
 It’s really easy to misfire on the touch screen while keeping your eyes on the field.
 I recommend the Oslo M537.
 It’s affordable, sleek, never misfires, and can help you in an even greater capacity down the road.

 Let a stopwatch become your greatest tool this summer, and we can collectively improve the listener’s experience.